hmlongco/Factory/Sources/Factory/Factory.docc/Additional/Migration.md

 We extended a Factory `Container` and within that container we defined a new computed variable of type `Factory<ServiceType>`.
 The type must be explicitly defined, and is usually a protocol to which the returned dependency conforms.

 So our computed variable needs to return a Factory.
-But Factory's are complex creatures.
+But Factories are complex creatures.
 They need to communicate with their enclosing containers and they need to be provided with a closure that can be called to create an instance of our dependency when required.

 As such, a complete, formal Factory definition would look like this...
 ```swift